vEnhance/web.evanchen.cc/input/mop.md

   - `13:20-14:00` Assembly meeting (for announcements, etc.)
 - `17:00-20:00` Dinner hours
-- `19:15-20:00` Test review (presenting solutions to test problems) OR seminar on higher math (optional)
+- `19:15-20:00` Test review (presenting solutions to test problems) OR seminar on higher math (both optional)
 - `22:30-23:00` Evening check-in

 There is a lot of free time built into schedule, and this is intentional.